 As the State regulations require, we routinely test your drinking water for numerous contaminants.
-These contaminants include: Total coliform, Turbidity, Nitrate, Lead and Copper, Gross Alpha Particle Activity, Primary Inorganic Chemicals, Disinfection By-products (Total Trihalomethanes and Haloacetic Acids), Principal Organic Chemicals, Synthetic Organic Chemicals, and Radium 226 and 228.
+These contaminants include: Total coliform, Turbidity, Nitrate, Lead and Copper, Gross Alpha Particle Activity, Primary Inorganic Chemicals, Disinfection Byproducts (Total Trihalomethanes and Haloacetic Acids), Principal Organic Chemicals, Synthetic Organic Chemicals, and Radium 226 and 228.
 The table presented below depicts which compounds were detected in your drinking water.
 The State allows us to test for some contaminants less than once per year because the concentrations of these contaminants do not change frequently.
 Some of our data, though representative, are more than one year old.
 It should be noted that all drinking water, including bottled drinking water, may be reasonably expected to contain at least small amounts of some contaminants.
 The presence of contaminants does not necessarily indicate that water poses a health risk.
 More information about contaminants and potential health effects can be obtained by calling the EPA's Safe Drinking Water Hotline (800-426-4791) or the Clinton County Health Department at (518) 565-4870.

-Table of Detected Contaminants Contaminant Violation Yes/No Date of Sample Level Detected (Avg/Max) (Range) Unit Measure- ment MCLG Regulatory Limit (MCL, TT or AL) Likely Source of Contamination Copper (1) No 9/24/13 90 th =0.2 Range-0.092 to 0.22 mg/l 1.3 AL=1.3 Corrosion of household plumbing, erosion of natural deposits.
-Total Trihalomethanes (TTHM) No 8/27/14 5.8 ug/l N/A MCL=80 By-product of drinking water disinfection needed to kill harmful organisms.
-Total Haloacetic Acids (HAA5) No 8/27/14 5.0 ug/l N/A MCL=60 By-product of drinking water disinfection needed to kill harmful organisms.
-Fluoride No 9/27/12 0.15 mg/l N/A MCL=2.2 Erosion of natural deposits, discharge from drilling waste.
-Nitrate No 10/29/14 0.07 mg/l 10 10 Runoff from fertilizer use, leaching from septic tanks.
-Barium No 10/14/14 6.3 ug/l 200 MCL=200 Erosion of natural deposits, discharge from drilling waste.
-Turbidity No daily Ave=0.205 Range=0.15 to 0.44 NTU N/A TT=<1.0 Sol runoff
+Table of Detected Contaminants Contaminant Violation Yes/No Date of Sample Level Detected (Avg/Max) (Range) Unit Measure- ment MCLG Regulatory Limit (MCL, TT or AL) Likely Source of Contamination Lead (1) No 8/22/19 90 th =1.3 Range-BRL- 1.6 ug/l 0 AL=15 Corrosion of Household plumbing Copper (1) No 8/22/19 90 th =0.165 Range-0.035 to 0.17 mg/l 1.3 AL=1.3 Corrosion of household plumbing, erosion of natural deposits Total Trihalomethanes (TTHM) No 08/30/21 16.6 ug/l N/A MCL=80 By-product of drinking water disinfection Haloacetic Acids HAA5 No 08/30/21 1.1 ug/l N/A MCL=60 By-product of drinking water disinfection Chloroform No 12/9/20 3 ug/l N/A 80 By-product of drinking water disinfection Bromodichloro- methane No 12/9/20 0.9 ug/l N/A 80 By-product of drinking water disinfection Turbidity No Daily Avg=0.21 Range=0.17 to 0.31 NTU N/A TT=<1.0 Soil runoff Radiological Contaminants Gross Alpha Particles No 05/30/17 0.351 pCi/l N/A 15 Erosion of natural deposits Combined Radium - 226 and 228 (2) No 05/30/17 0.594 pCi/l N/A 5 (3) Erosion of natural deposits